How to Do a Survey

 - Gathering information is an important way to help people make decisions about topics of interest.

-- Surveys can help decide what needs changing, where money should be spent, what products to buy, what problems there might be, or lots of other questions you may have at any time.
+- Surveys can guide choices: what needs changing, where money should be spent, what products to buy, and what opportunites there may be, or lots of other questions you may have at any time.

-You can survey people (through questionnaires, opinion polls, etc) or things (like pollution levels in a river, or traffic flow).
+You can survey people (through questionnaires, opinion polls, and so on) or things (like pollution levels in a river, or traffic flow).

 Four Steps